ypag/BlueSlideLab/README.md

 The first of the series of these apps helps children learn periodic motions( physics of pendulum) with help fo playful interactions at swings in playground.

-CMT (Consensus-based Matching and Tracking of Keypoints for Object Tracking) by gnebehay (https://github.com/gnebehay/CppMT) is used to implement real time object tracking on iOS device.
+Tracking strategy is based on CMT (Consensus-based Matching and Tracking of Keypoints for Object Tracking) by gnebehay (https://github.com/gnebehay/CppMT)
 Introductory video: https://vimeo.com/148518261